 Since 2000, Girardot has held positions of increasing responsibility at Georgia Tech, including roles in the Center for Education Integrating Science, Mathematics, and Computing (CEISMC); Center for Teaching and Learning (CTL); and the (former) Office of Success Programs in Student Affairs.
 In 2011, he established and served as the founding director of the Center for Academic Success, and from 2012-2022, he served as the assistant and then associate vice provost for Undergraduate Education.

 He is an active contributor to the state and national dialogue on student success and undergraduate education.
 Girardot has presented extensively on topics related to student success and transition.
 He currently serves on the advisory board for the National Resource Center for The First-Year Experience and Students in Transition; the University System of Georgia (USG) General Education Council; and as an elected board member of the Association of Undergraduate Education at Research Universities (UERU).
 He is a former president of the North American Association of Summer Sessions, for which he won an Outstanding Service Award.
 In 2022, he was selected for the prestigious Fulbright IEA seminar in France.

-In his free time, Dr. Girardot enjoys spending time with his friends, family and daughter, his two Boston Terriers, Pete and Oscar; running (where he has completed six marathons to date); playing tennis; and enjoying Atlanta's great restaurants.
+In his free time, he enjoys spending time with his friends and family; running (where he has completed six marathons to date and is training for Paris 2024); and enjoying Atlanta's great restaurants.